 The law says that if an illegal drug is found in your house or unit etc, you will be guilty of possession if the police can prove that you had physical control or custody of the drug or that you had knowledge of the presence of the drug or an intention to possess it.
 This is called ‘deemed possession’.
 So if drugs are found in your room, or your car, or your garden etc. you have to prove that you didn’t know that the drug was there or that you did not intend to possess it.

-If the court finds you guilty of possession, of a trafficable amount of drugs the biggest fine you could get is about up to $59,00057,74446,700 or 5 years in jail or both.
-But if you only possessed less than 5025 50 grams or less of marijuana, the fine is about $740720580.
+If the court finds you guilty of possession of a trafficable amount of drugs the biggest fine you could get is up to $59,000 or 5 years in jail or both.
+But if you possess less than 50 grams of marijuana, the fine is about $740.
 Generally, the smaller amount of drugs you have, the less trouble you will be in.